 We’ve previously reported the use of drone technology in a number of different industries.
 For example, drones have been used down a runway for Milan Fashion Week, as well as for agricultural purposes.
 Needless to say, drone technology has been used for much more than just your average hobby or sport.

+Drone technology has once again been used in a new and innovative way.
 Continue reading Drone Tech Now Being Used for Insurance Claims

 Balancing a prop is one of the most important things when building a multicopter or a plane.
 In this article, I will be using a slowfly 2 blade plastic prop as an example.
 Please note that the method differs depending on the prop type i.e. 3 blade prop, wooden prop, etc.

+It pays to have a good prop balancing tool.
 Continue reading How to Balance a Prop

 Two things I never thought I’d be saying together in the same sentence: RC world and high fashion.
 Yet these two worlds just collided last night at Milan Fashion Week.